NurtilekZ/What-2-Do-app/README.md

 # What-2-Do-app
-  *Note that the Inner Tasks Fuction is in progress at the moment*
+  *Note that the Inner Tasks Function is in progress at the moment*
 # Topic addressed by the project:
   Planning and preparing for everyday tasks.
   Chaotic and unplanned days that makes usual routine of dozens of people.